cristi2019255/MultimediaRetrieval/README.md

  limitations under the License.
 -->

-# Multimedia Retrieval assignment
+# Multimedia Retrieval System

-## Description
+## Description :scroll

 A multimedia retrieval system for 3D shapes.
-Project for Utrecht University in 2022 done by Grosu Cristian, Angelov Dmitar and Fluiter Marc, all rights reserved.
+Project for Utrecht University in 2022 done by Grosu Cristian :moldova:, Angelov Dmitar :bulgaria: and Fluiter Marc :netherlands: , all rights reserved :copyright:.

-## Geting started
+## Quick start :rocket

 In order to run the application follow the next 2 simple steps: